hristijanjazhev/calculator-mvn-java/README.md

 ## Calculator Project

-This project is based on simple arithmetic operations for testing purposes.
+This project is based on simple arithmetic operations for personal purposes.
 In this project, I will demonstrate how I work with arguments passed by a user from the 'CommandLine' while executing the jar file, with the help of the maven.

 ## Installation